Title: Fragment, Liferaft, USS Macon (ZRS-5)

 Location: Headquarters Artifact Collection, Naval History and Heritage Command

 One fragment of a liferaft from air ship USS Macon (ZRS-5).
 Bonding sections and seams are still visible in the fragment.
-Canvas is signed by the survivors of the crash in 1935.
+The fragment is covered with the signatures of the survivors of the 1935 crash of the Macon.

 In the 1930's the US Navy began experimenting with a rigid airship program.
 Among these ships was the USS Macon (ZRS-5).
 Classified as a Rigid Airship (Scouting), she was designed to carry and launch aircraft.
 On 12 February 1935, Macon crashed into the sea off Point Sur, California after encountering a storm that damaged her upper fin.
-Eighty-one out of her eighty-three-man crew were saved thanks in part to the life-jackets and liferafts issued to the ship in the wake of the tragic crash of Macon’s sister ship, USS Akron, two years prior.
-Following Macon’s crash, the Navy ended the rigid airship program.
+Eighty-one out of her eighty-three-man crew were saved thanks in part to the life-jackets and liferafts issued to the ship in the wake of the tragic crash of Macon’s sister ship, USS Akron (ZRS-4), two years prior.
+The Navy ended the rigid airship program following Macon’s crash.